The Fourth Alabama Painting by Don Troiani

 COLONEL G MARSTON

-T P Pierce was appointed colonel, 2nd New Hampshire Infantry, on 30 April, 1861, and resigned on 4 June, 1861.
-Congressman G Marston was appointed colonel, 2nd New Hampshire Infantry, on 10 June, 1861, dated 4 June, 1861.
+T P Pierce was appointed colonel, 2nd New Hampshire Infantry, dated 27 April, 1861, and resigned on 4 June, 1861, dated 25 May, 1861.
+United States Congressman G Marston, State of New Hampshire, was appointed colonel, 2nd New Hampshire Infantry, dated 30 May, 1861, and was mustered in United States service for three years at Portsmouth, Rockingham County, New Hampshire, by Major S Eastman, 5th United States Infantry, on 10 June, 1861, dated 4 June, 1861.
 Colonel G Marston, 2nd New Hampshire Infantry, was severely wounded in the shoulder at the first battle of Bull Run on 21 July, 1861.

 LIEUTENANT COLONEL F S FISKE

-F S Fiske was appointed lieutenant colonel, 2nd New Hampshire Infantry, on 30 April, 1861, and was mustered in United States service for three years at Portsmouth, Rockingham County, New Hampshire, by Major S Eastman, 5th United States Infantry, on 10 June, 1861.
+F S Fiske was appointed lieutenant colonel, 2nd New Hampshire Infantry, dated 27 April, 1861, and was mustered in United States service for three years at Portsmouth, Rockingham County, New Hampshire, by Major S Eastman, 5th United States Infantry, on 10 June, 1861.

 MAJOR J STEVENS, JR.